nauralab-io/naura-landing-page/README.md

 # Naura Landing page
+# ⚠️⚠️ This is a public repository !
+Never commit confidential or secret information here ⚠️⚠️

 This repository contains the source code and configuration for the Naura website, which is automatically deployed using **GitHub Pages**.